tiggerbob/PWSH-Comp.-Club-Problems-24-25/Missing Crewmates/README.md

 The first line will contain a single integer $N$, denoting the number of crewmates who exited the ship.
 The next $N$ lines will contain strings of varying length with a list of names of the crewmates who exited the ship.

-The first line will contain a single integer $M$, denoting the number of crewmates who returned to the ship.
+The next line will contain a single integer $M$, denoting the number of crewmates who returned to the ship.
 The next $M$ lines will contain strings with the names of the crewmates who returned to the ship, excluding the missing crewmate(s).